FerdinandZhong/vllm-playground/docs/GATED_MODELS_GUIDE.md

-# Accessing Gated Models in vLLM WebUI
+# Accessing Gated Models in vLLM Playground

 ## What are Gated Models?